aai-institute/pyDVL/docs/30-data-valuation.md

     models will fail to fit on small subsets of the data, it is important to provide a sensible default value for the score.

-It is possible to skip the construction of the :class:`~pydvl.utils.utility.Scorer` when constructing the `Utility` object.
+It is possible to skip the construction of the [Scorer][pydvl.utils.utility.Scorer] when constructing the `Utility` object.
 The two following calls are equivalent:

 ```python